From monoliths to modules: Decomposing transducers for efficient world modelling: Other types of transducer composition

 \begin{definition}[Parallel composition] Let $T = (\mathcal{X}, \mathcal{Y}, \mathcal{R}, T_{r\to r'}^{(y|x)})$ and $U = (\mathcal{Z}, \mathcal{W}, \mathcal{S}, U_{s\to s'}^{(w|z)})$ be transducers.
 The parallel composition of $T$ and $U$ is a new transducer $V = (\mathcal{X}\times \mathcal{Z}, \mathcal{Y}\times \mathcal{W}, \mathcal{R} \times \mathcal{S}, V_{rs\to r's'}^{(yw|rz)})$ with input alphabet $\mathcal{X}\times \mathcal{Z}$, output alphabet $\mathcal{Y}\times \mathcal{W}$, and stochastic kernel $V_{rs\to r's'}^{(yw|rz)} = T_{r\to r'}^{(y|x)}U_{s\to s'}^{(w|z)}$. \end{definition}

-This is case c) from \autoref{sec:special-cases}, where $U$ is not dependent on the output $\mathcal{Y}$ of $T$.
+This is a special case of divergent composition c) from \autoref{sec:special-cases}, where $U$ is not dependent on the output $\mathcal{Y}$ of $T$.
 Note that, in our formulation in \autoref{def:Composition}, both $T$ and $U$ take in the same input, while the parallel composition defined above assumes separate inputs.
 This can be easily reconciled by taking the single input to both transducers to be $(\mathcal{X}, \mathcal{Z})$ and letting $T$ ignore the second argument and $U$ ignore the first argument.

 \begin{definition}[Serial composition] Let $T = (\mathcal{X}, \mathcal{Y}, \mathcal{R}, T_{r\to r'}^{(y|x)})$ and $U = (Y, Z, S, U_{s\to s'}^{(z|y)})$ be transducers.
 The serial composition of $T$ and $U$ is a new transducer $V = (\mathcal{X}, \mathcal{Z}, \mathcal{R} \times \mathcal{S}, V_{rs\to r's'}^{(z|x)})$ with input alphabet $X$, output alphabet $Z$, and stochastic kernel $V_{rs\to r's'}^{(z|x)} = \sum_{y\in Y}T_{r\to r'}^{(y|x)}U_{s\to s'}^{(z|y)}$. \end{definition}